-It’s jarring and not a little bit traumatic when your child decides you are the absolute worst.
-For years you’ve been the centre of their universe, and couldn’t even use the toilet in peace, and then suddenly, your teen suddenly becomes allergic to you.
+It’s jarring and not a little bit traumatic when the teen rebellion hits.
+Your child suddenly decides you are the absolute worst.
+For years you’ve been the centre of their universe, and couldn’t even use the toilet in peace.
+Then enter the teen rebellion years and they become allergic to you.

 Usually this ‘allergy’ will set in at around age 13.
 Sometimes you might see it intermittently, for an hour or a day at a time, and sometimes it sets in suddenly and lasts for years.

-It’s no fun to be the parent who can do no right and who is SO EMBARRASSING, but if it’s happening to you, take comfort in knowing it’s not your fault – it’s just a natural stage of life.
+It’s no fun being the parent who can do no right and who is SO EMBARRASSING.
+If it’s happening to you, take comfort in knowing that this teen rebellion is not your fault – it’s just a natural stage of life.

 And you don’t need to do anything except just ride it out.

-Teenagers going through this process will start to analyse their parents’ behaviours and choices and sort them into two categories: those they accept and those they reject.
+Kids going through the teen rebellion will start to analyse their parents’ behaviours and choices.
+They’ll sort them into two categories: those they accept and those they reject.
 And in the spirit of becoming someone quite different from you, there will be a fair bit of rejection.

 Why does it matter to your teen what radio station you listen to in the car when you’re driving alone?
-Because your child is making a statement about their identity – and until that fledgling identity has been well established, the closest thing is to loudly acknowledge what things they most certainly do not align themselves with.
+Because your child is making a statement about their identity.
+Until that fledgling identity has been well established, the need to loudly acknowledge anything they don’t align themselves with is strong.

-Even passions you have in common – like playing tennis, for example – will become a source of awkwardness.
-Your child may not give them up entirely just because it’s something they’ve always done with you.
-But they may reject your involvement and seek out friends to play with instead.
+During the teen rebellion phase, even passions you have in common – such as playing tennis, for example – will become a source of awkwardness.
+While your child may not give these activities up entirely, just because it’s something they’ve always done with you, they may reject your involvement.
+They will seek out friends to play with instead.
 Sure, you could both be free on Saturday mornings and keen for a game, but your child can’t feel independent of you if you’re still locked in for a weekly hit together.

-Basically, you can become persona non grata in your own home, which can be hurtful if you take it personally.
-(And teenagers sometimes have a way of expressing themselves which can make anything sound personal.)
+Basically, you can become persona non grata in your own home.
+Which is really hurtful if you take it personally.
+(And teenagers have a way of expressing themselves which makes everything sound personal.)

-But even if you go into this phase understanding the importance of your teen extricating themselves from your shadow, the process will still hurt.
-It can help to have your own interests and friends – especially if they have teens as well, so you can compare battle wounds and reassure each other that everything is as normal as it can be.
+But even if a parent goes into the teen rebellion phase understanding the importance of their teen extricating themselves from their shadow, the process will still hurt.
+It helps to have your own interests and friends – especially if they have teens as well.
+That way you can compare battle wounds and reassure each other that everything is as normal as it can be.
 And if you have a partner you’re parenting with, don’t forget to give each other compliments and reassure each other that your fashion choices and jokes are second-to-none.